 Ear reshaping surgery may be performed in your plastic surgeon’s office or at a surgery center.
 To correct protruding ears, surgical techniques are used to create or increase the antihelical fold (inside the rim of the ear).
 This also reduces enlarged conchal cartilage, which is the deepest and largest concavity of the external ear.
 Otoplasty incisions are made on the back surface of the ear.
 If incisions are necessary on the front of the ear, they are made within its fold to hide them.
 Non-removable sutures are placed internally, to create and secure the newly shaped ear in place.
 External stitches are then used to close the incision.

 - Skin discoloration/swelling

 Like any surgery, otoplasty poses a risk of bleeding, infection and adverse reactions to anesthesia.
 It is also possible to have an allergic reaction to the surgical tape or other materials used during the procedure.

 Otoplasty is safely performed as an outpatient procedure, usually at your plastic surgeon’s office.
 Recovery from otoplasty is relatively easy.
 Discomfort following otoplasty surgery is normal and can be controlled with pain medication.
 After the procedure Dr. Moenster will place a head bandage, which covers both ears.
 This dressing is important for a speedy recovery and needs to remain intact until your plastic surgeon states otherwise.

 Rest and relaxation is important for recovery.
 Patients should keep their head elevated above the level of the heart to help prevent swelling and bruising.
 Physical activity should be avoided for two weeks.

 After your bandages are removed, you’ll notice immediate results in the appearance of your ears.
-These changes are permanent.
 Surgical incisions are hidden behind the ear or well hidden in the natural creases if the ear was positioned closer to the head.